 The Synthetic Approach to Biology and the Cognitive Sciences (SA-BCS 2018): Developing an Epistemology for the Synthetic Sciences of Life and Cognition

-July 25th, half day
+July 25th, half day, Mercury

 Organizers: Luisa Damiano, Pasquale Stano

-Since the age of Proto-Cybernetics, when the Synthetic Method was introduced, considerable work has been done by specialists to define ways of synthetically model living and cognitive phenomena within the growing set of sciences of the artificial – AL and AI in primis, but also Synthetic and Computational Biology, Computer Science, Developmental, Cognitive, Epigenetic, Evolutionary and Social Robotics, among others.
+The goal is generally twofold: improving current scientific hypotheses on the mechanisms underlying the target processes, in order to positively contribute to the scientific understanding of life and cognition; building better computational and/or engineering artifacts, able to exploit these mechanisms to enhance their performances.
+Since the age of Proto-Cybernetics (Cordeschi, 2002), when the Synthetic Method was introduced, considerable work has been done by specialists to define ways of synthetically modeling living and cognitive phenomena within the growing set of sciences of the artificial – AL and AI in primis, but also Synthetic and Computational Biology, Computer Science, Developmental, Cognitive, Epigenetic, Evolutionary and Social Robotics, among others.

 The impressive advancements achieved so far in the synthetic exploration of life and cognition make it even more important to address the question of how pertinent this form of modeling is for the scientific knowledge of life and cognition, and how it is capable of capturing and penetrating the complexity of the processes under investigation.